By Lottie Gross

-Companies new and old have been experimenting with the best shapes, sizes and materials to create some truly unique – and actually comfortable – travel pillows.
-But, just like Goldilocks discovered, finding the best pillows for you can be hard – and that’s when you’re using them in a bed!
+Finding the best pillows for use when travelling can be hard, but companies new and old have been experimenting with the best shapes, sizes and materials to create some truly unique – and actually comfortable – travel pillows.
 So, we’ve tested a range of travel pillows for you so you can make the right decision.
 Here’s our guide to the best travel pillow for every kind of trip and traveller.

 How did we test the best travel pillows?

-Our digital travel editor, Lottie Gross, has had many a sleepless night on board a red-eye, which made her the perfect person to rigorously test these travel pillows.
-Lots of these pillows were actually tested in situ.
+The best travel pillows were tested rigorously - lots in situ on long red-eye flights or arduous journeys across the country.
 This included wildly uncomfortable economy class seats in flights departing at god-awful hours in the morning.
-She also tested them in the car and on the trains across London.
-Lottie closely scrutinised everything about them, including size, weight, portability and, of course, the level of head and neck support.
-She has given scores out of five for portability and comfort – the two most important aspects for any travel pillow.
+They were also tested in the car, and on trains across London.
+We closely scrutinised everything about them, including size, weight and, of course, the level of head and neck support.
+They have also been tested for portability and comfort – the two most important aspects for any travel pillow.

 The test was conducted over the course of two months.
-During this time, Lottie established which pillow was the best all-rounder, which was best for neck pain and which was best for those pesky middle seats.
-Overall, she tested around 20 travel pillows.
-She has whittled it down to this top 10.
-Here are the best travel pillows on the market right now.
+During this time, we established which pillow was the best all-rounder, which was best for neck pain and which was best for those pesky (and awkward) middle seats.
+According to our testing, here are the best travel pillows on the market right now.

 Best travel pillow for neck pain